JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 ```

 In this test we don't need a component with TSX and a fake DOM etc. It's a
 TypeScript method that returns a string.
-To conform to the `React.Component`
+Nice!
+To conform to the
-constructor signature, we pass in an empty object as props.
-Note how the IDE
+`React.Component` constructor signature, we pass in an empty object as
-gave us a placeholder reminder.
+props.
+Note how the IDE gave us a placeholder reminder.

 Let's make the method slightly dynamic by passing in a name for the label,
 then converting that name to uppercase.
 First, change our tests to the